Skip to main content

 Cinema Serenades: Popcorn and Opera Delights

-Welcome opera lovers!
-(And a special welcome to those who have yet to decided!).
+(And a special welcome to those who have yet to decide!)

 I am pleased to announce my exciting new online lecture series starting Fall 2024: